rezervemoney/gitbooks/mechanics-rzr/rzr-vs-ohm.md

 ## Conclusion

-While both DRE Protocol and OlympusDAO aim to optimize value within the DeFi ecosystem, their methodologies differ significantly.
-DRE Protocol’s Harberger Tax model fosters continuous market-driven price discovery and efficient asset allocation.&#x20;
+While both Rezerve Money and OlympusDAO aim to optimize value within the DeFi ecosystem, their methodologies differ significantly.
+RZR Protocol’s Harberger Tax model fosters continuous market-driven price discovery and efficient asset allocation.

 In contrast, OlympusDAO’s rebasing mechanism focuses on supply adjustments to stabilize token value.
 The choice between the two depends on the specific goals and preferences of participants within the DeFi space.